Heydon/xiao/README.md

 In Xiao, routes are just subdocuments of web pages with metadata and (sometimes) methods attached to them.
 Each is identified by an `id` which corresponds to both a page element (say `id="home"`) and a hash fragment (say `#home`).

-Before initializing your Xiao app, you define a routes object.
+Before initializing your Xiao app, you define a routes array.
 Only the route `id` and route label are mandatory properties.

 ```js
 const routes = [